-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made.
+When Member States adopt those provisions, they shall contain a reference to this Directive or shall be accompanied by such a reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.

-Member States shall communicate to the Commission the text of the provisions of national law, which they adopt in the field covered by this Directive.
+Member States shall communicate to the Commission the text of the provisions of national law which they adopt in the field covered by this Directive.